krizdingus/gb-rom-database-bot/README.md

 - **Analytics Dashboard**
   Track which games trigger the most existential crises in slash-command land—hook it up to a simple Google Sheet or tiny Express app.
 - **Auto-Updating Database**
-  Schedule the Python fetch script via GitHub Actions so your ROM list refreshes while you're busy pretending you're still a millennial.
+  Schedule the Python fetch script via GitHub Actions so your ROM list refreshes while you're busy pretending you watch DBZ AMVs.

 ### 3. UX Tweaks for Chat Bots